 Alkaloids are nitrogen-containing bases with complex ring structures which have significant physiological activity.
 Some examples of alkaloids are nicotine, quinine, morphine, strychnine, and reserpine.
 Many poisons are alkaloids, and the presence of receptors for the bitter taste at the back of the tongue may help to trigger the vomiting response.

-Approximately 80-90% of what we perceive as "taste" actually is due to the sense of smell.
-Just think about how dull food tastes when you have a head cold or a stuffed up nose.
-At first students may not be able to tell the specific flavor of the candy, just perhaps a sensation of sweetness or sourness.
-If students are patient, some may notice that as the candy dissolves they can identify the specific taste.
-This is because some scent molecules volatilize and travel up to the olfactory organ through a "back door" - that is up a passage at the back of the throat and to the nose.
-Since we can only taste four different true "tastes", it is actually smell that lets us experience the complex, mouth watering flavors we associate with our favorite foods.
+Approximately 80–90% of what we perceive as "taste" is in fact due to our sense of smell (think about how dull food tastes when you have a head cold or a stuffy nose).
+At the beginning of this experiment you may not be able to tell the specific flavor of the candy beyond a general sensation of sweetness or sourness.
+Over time, you may notice that as the candy dissolves, you can identify the specific taste.
+This is because some scent molecules volatilize and travel up to your olfactory organ through a kind of back door—that is, up a passage at the back of your throat and to your nose.
+Since we can only taste a few different true tastes, it's actually smell that lets us experience the complex, mouthwatering flavors we associate with our favorite foods.

 *Scientists now believe that other receptors on your tongue bind to long-chain fatty acids as well.